OJBridger/Odinproject/readme.md

 ## Over view

 All the code for the applicable projects on the OdinProject web development course will be added to my OdinProject repository.
+This Readme will also show the progress I've made through the course.

 ### Web Dev 101

 **The Front End**

-    i.HTML and CSS Basics:
+    i.
+HTML and CSS Basics:

         Build the Android Logo [X]

-    ii.Project: HTML/CSS:
+    ii.
+Project: HTML/CSS:

         Build the Google Home Page [X]